AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 The default cookies in Adobe Commerce and Magento Open Source are classified as Exempt / Non-Exempt to help merchants meet the requirements of privacy regulations such as the [GDPR](compliance-gdpr.md).
 Merchants should use this information as a guide, and consult with legal advisors to update their Privacy and Cookie Policies as part of a comprehensive privacy regulation compliance strategy.

-The following cookies are used by Commerce “out of the box” for on-premise and cloud installations.
+The following cookies are used by [!DNL Commerce] “out of the box” for on-premise and cloud installations.
 These cookies may be required by functionality that is explicitly requested by the customer.
 To learn about the lifetime of session cookies, see [Session Lifetime](https://docs.magento.com/user-guide/customers/customer-online-options.html).

 Some of these cookies may provide configuration options, including enable/disable, as needed.